breatheco-de/content/src/content/lesson/python-syntax.md

 ## Ready to start learning?

-Please don't get overwhelmed because we will be going over each of these concepts in the following lessons.
+Please don't get overwhelmed, because we will be going over each of these concepts in the following lessons.
 You will get more opportunities to practice, learn and unleash your brain's potential!